microbiome/microbiome/vignettes/Landscaping.md

 <img src="Landscaping_files/figure-markdown_strict/landscape3-1.png" width="400px" />

-For a direct access to the ordination coordinates, use the following:
+For direct access to the ordination coordinates, use the following:

     # Project the samples with the given method and dissimilarity measure.
     # Ordinate the data; note that some ordinations are sensitive to random seed